-Detailed discussion on the effects of the custodial symmetry breaking in GM model at higher energies can be found in~\cite{GM44}, assuming that no custodial symmetry violation terms are presented at the EW scale.
+Detailed discussions on the generations of the custodial-symmetry-breaking operators at high energies can be found in~\cite{GM44}, assuming no custodial-symmetry-violation terms at the EW scale.
 They found that, in some parameter region, the custodial symmetry breaking effects can be well controlled up to the GUT scale.
-On the other hand, if custodial symmetry is chosen to be preserved at high energy scale in some UV completion of GM model, the measured value of the eletroweak $\rho$ parameter (along with perturbative unitarity) can constrain stringently the scale of the ultraviolet completion over almost all of the parameter space~\cite{GM}.
-The two approaches used to explore the custodial symmetry breaking effect of the GM model induced by RGE between different energy scales are equivalent.
+On the other hand, if a custodial symmetry is chosen to be preserved at high energy scale in some UV completion of GM model, the measured value of the eletroweak $\rho$ parameter (along with perturbative unitarity) can constrain stringently the scale of the UV completion over almost all of the parameter space~\cite{GM45}.
+The two approaches, used to explore the custodial symmetry breaking effects of the GM model induced by RGE, are equivalent.

-The most general $SU(2)_L \times U(1)_Y$ invariant GM model scalar potential with all possible custodial symmetry violation terms can be written as
+The most general $SU(3)_C \times SU(2)_L \times U(1)_Y$ invariant GM model scalar potential with all possible custodial symmetry violation terms can be written as: